VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 3. Gradually restart all the `vminsert` nodes with new `-storageNode` arg containing `<new_vmstorage_host>:8400`.

-### Cluster availability

-* HTTP load balancer must stop routing requests to unavailable `vminsert` and `vmselect` nodes.
-* The cluster remains available if at least a single `vmstorage` node exists:

-  - `vminsert` re-routes incoming data from unavailable `vmstorage` nodes to healthy `vmstorage` nodes
-  - `vmselect` continues serving partial responses if at least a single `vmstorage` node is available.

 ### Updating / reconfiguring cluster nodes

 All the node types - `vminsert`, `vmselect` and `vmstorage` - may be updated via graceful shutdown.